Home/Vegetables/Oldman Saltbush

 Clinical Encyclopedia

-Old Man Saltbush is a hardy shrub native to Australia, known for its high salt tolerance and nutritional benefits.
-It is rich in vitamins and minerals, making it a valuable addition to various diets.
+Oldman Saltbush is a drought-resistant shrub native to Australia, known for its high nutritional value and adaptability to arid environments.
+It is rich in fiber and minerals, making it a valuable addition to diets, especially in regions with limited food resources.

 Scientific NameAtriplex nummularia